+Age: 67

-Age: 67 Director Since: 2007 Director Class: Class I Mr. Fayne has more than 30 years of experience with American Electric Power ("AEP"), an electric utility company servicing five million customers in 11 states.
+Director Since: 2007 Director Class: Class I Mr. Fayne has more than 30 years of experience with American Electric Power ("AEP"), an electric utility company servicing five million customers in 11 states.
 During his tenure from 1974 to 2004, he held senior positions in both finance and operations.
 Most recently, he served as Executive Vice President of Energy Services and was responsible for transmission, distribution and customer relations operations for the AEP system, which consisted of approximately 15,000 line workers.
 He also served as Chief Financial Officer and Executive Vice President-Financial Services and was responsible for financial planning and budgeting, risk management, internal audits, accounting and treasury functions.
 After retiring from AEP in 2004, Mr. Fayne began providing advisory and consulting services to various companies, including Century Aluminum Company.
-In addition to serving on the Board, Mr. Fayne currently serves as chairman of the audit committee of the board of directors for Murray Energy Corporation, a privately held coal mining company; and sits on the board of directors of Youth and Families, a non-profit organization serving at risk children in Franklin County, Ohio.
+In addition to serving on the Board, Mr. Fayne currently serves as chairman of the board of directors for Southwest Generation, LLC, a privately held gas fired generating company; director and chairman of the audit committee of the board of directors for Murray Energy Corporation, a privately held coal mining company; and sits on the board of directors of Youth and Families, a non-profit organization serving at risk children in Franklin County, Ohio.
 Mr. Fayne holds a Bachelor of Arts degree in economics from Columbia College of Columbia University and a Masters of Business Administration degree from the Columbia Graduate School of Business.